Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Permissible blow-ups

 {\bf Proof} Let $(0) = \fP_1\cap \ldots \cap \fP_r$ be a primary decomposition of the zero ideal in $B$, and let $\fp_i = \mbox{Rad}(\fP_i)$, which is a prime ideal.
 Assume $A \rightarrow B$ is injective.
 Then, with $\fQ_i = \fP_i\cap A$, $(0) = \fQ_1,\cap\ldots\cap\fQ_r$ is a primary decomposition in $A$.
 Therefore $\{\fq_,\ldots,\fq_r\}$, with $\fq_i=\mbox{Rad}(\fQ_i) = \fp_i\cap A$, is the set of all associated prime ideals of $A$ and hence contains all minimal prime ideals of $A$, see \cite{Ku} VI Theorems 2.18 and 2.9.
 This contradicts the assumption.

-\medbreak Before we go on, we note the following consequence of Lemmas \ref{completion.nu.2} and \ref{completion.HS}: For all claims of Theorem \ref{thm.pbu.inv}, we may, via base change, assume that $X=\Spec(\cO_{X,x})$, and that the local ring $\cO_{X,x}$ is complete.
-This also holds for the injectivity of $\cO\rightarrow \cO'$, which is obvious for the first base change, and follows for the second base change, because it is faithfully flat, and the considered local rings are reduced.
-Therefore we may assume that $\cO_{X,x}$ is a quotient of a regular excellent local ring $R$, and that $X$ is embedded in a regular excellent scheme $Z$.
-We will assume this in the following.
+\medbreak Before we go on, we note the following consequence of Lemmas \ref{completion.nu.2} and \ref{completion.HS}: For all claims of Theorem \ref{thm.pbu.inv}, we may, via base change, assume that $X=\Spec(\cO_{X,x})$, and that $\cO_{X,x}$ is a quotient of a regular local ring $R$.
+In fact, the last property holds either by assumption, or $X$ is excellent and we may base change with the completion $\hat{\cO}$ of $\cO=\cO_{X,x}$ which then is a quotient of a regular ring by Cohen's structure theorem.
+It also suffices to check the injectivity of $\cO\rightarrow \cO'$ after this base change, because $\cO \rightarrow \hat{\cO}$ is faithfully flat.

 \medbreak Now we use the results of Hironaka in \cite{H4}.
 First consider the case $k(x') = k(x)$, where $\delta=0$.
 Let $\fp \subset \cO = \cO_{X,x}$ be the prime ideal corresponding to $D$, let $A = gr_\fp(\cO_{X,x})\otimes_{\cO/\fp}k(x)$, and let $F = \pi_X^{-1}(x) \subset X'$ be the scheme theoretic fibre of $\pi_X: X' \rightarrow X$ over $x$.
 Then $F = \Proj(A)$, and by \cite{H4} (4.1) we have inequalities